meglecz/mkCOInr/doc/content/tutorial.rst

 The results are found in the NSDPY_results/yyyy-mm-dd_hh-mm-ss folder.

-sequences.fasta contains all CDS sequences.
+the sequences.fasta contains all CDS sequences.
 Sequences are correctly oriented but should still be filtered to keep only COI sequences.
 TaxIDs.txt contains the sequenceIDs and the TaxIDs.

 Move the results of nsdpy to the COInr_new/ncbi/download directory and clean up the directory.